clsty/joplin-plugin-querytodo/README.md

 - `TAG` - Filter by tag (`+urgent`, `+important`, etc.)
 - `STATUS` - Filter by status (`open`, `done`)
 - `NOTE` - Filter by note ID
+  - _Summary notes themselves are already excluded from TODO extraction to prevent self-referencing._
 - `NOTEBOOK` - Filter by notebook ID (supports `recursive: true`)
 - `AND` - All conditions must match
 - `OR` - At least one condition must match